A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: IDENTIFYING AGGREGATE MARITAL PREFERENCES

-In the general case, the one-dimensional assorted trait distribution can be gender-specific.
-For instance, it is possible that the market distinguishes between $n$ different education levels of men, and $m$ different education levels of women.
-In addition, the joint distribution of the gender-specific assorted traits can vary over time.
-So, in the general case, the market equilibrium at time $t$ is represented by the contingency table $Z_t$ of size $n \times m$.
+Now, let us {relax the assumption that the assorted trait is dichotomous} by following \cite{NaszodiMendonca2020}.
+In the \textit{multinomial case}, the one-dimensional assorted trait distribution can even be gender-specific.
+For instance, it is possible that the market distinguishes between $n\geq2$ different education levels of men, and $m\geq2$ different education levels of women.
+So, the aggregate market equilibrium at time $t$ is represented by the contingency table $Z_t$ of size $n \times m$.

-If the two gender-specific assorted trait variables are ordered categorical polytomous variables, then Naszodi and Mendonca characterize marital preferences at time $t$ by the matrix-valued generalized Liu--Lu measure.
-Its $(i,j)$th element is
+If both the male-specific assorted trait variable and the female-specific assorted trait variable are {one-dimensional, ordered, categorical polytomous variables}, then the aggregate marital preferences at time $t$ can be characterized by the \textit{matrix-valued generalized Liu--Lu measure} (see \citealp{NaszodiMendonca2020}).
+Its $i,j$-th element is